Fernando Demaria (motivational speaker)

-Fernando Demaria Lüders (Santiago, October 16, 1992) known as Nano Demaria, is a former National enduro runner-up, gold and silver medalist at the ISDE Mexico 2010 and Finland 2011 World Championships.
-Commercial engineer, person with a disability and chilean motivational speaker.
+Fernando Demaria Lüders (born October 16, 1992, in Santiago, Chile), also known as Nano Demaria, is a Chilean motivational speaker and former motocross and enduro athlete.
+He was a gold and silver medalist at the International Six Days Enduro (ISDE) World Championships in Mexico in 2010, and Finland in 2011; and a former runner-up in the Chilean national enduro championships.

-Life
+After being paralysed from a serious injury he incurred while competing in 2012, Demaria has subsequently become a commercial engineer, and launched a career as a speaker, giving motivational talks about resilience.

-He is the son of former national rugby team member Pablo Demaria Lucchini and former model Pilar Lüders Norris.
+Biography

-He is the cousin of chef and TV presenter Virginia Demaria.His maternal grandfather is the economist and academic Rolf Lüders.
-He studied at Craighouse School, graduating in 2011.
+Demaria is the son of former Chilean rugby national Pablo Demaria Lucchini and former model Pilar Lüders Norris.
+His maternal grandfather is the economist and academic Rolf Lüders.
+Demaria studied at Craighouse School, graduating in 2011.

-After suffering a serious accident while competing in the first round of the Enduro World Championship in Talca on Sunday 25 March 2012, which left him with C5 tetraplegia and no mobility, his transfer by helicopter was vital, as he would not have survived on land due to the movement of the ground to the Clínica Alemana.
-That year he began his rehabilitation at the ACHS Worker's Hospital in Santiago and the Luis Krebs Institute in Viña del Mar.
+After suffering a serious accident while competing in the first round of the 2012 FIM Enduro World Championship in Talca, he was transferred by helicopter to the Clínica Alemana.
+The accident left him with C5 tetraplegia and no mobility.
+That year he began his rehabilitation at the Chilean Safety Association Worker's Hospital in Santiago and the Luis Krebs Institute in Viña del Mar.

-Despite all the predictions, in 2013, he entered the commercial engineering course at the Andrés Bello University, so, in his years of study, he had to take the tests orally, to pass.
-He graduated in 2017, obtained a master's degree in business administration and graduated as the second best student in his career in 2018.
+In 2013, he commenced studying commercial engineering at Andrés Bello National University, where his physical condition required him to take oral tests.
+Graduating in 2017, Demaria obtained an MBA in 2018.

-He currently gives motivational talks on resilience, and as a result, he was chosen as a speaker to give a TEDxVitacura Talks in 2024.
+Demaria later began giving motivational talks on resilience, and was invited to speak at TEDxVitacura Talks in 2024.
 Through his social networks, he shares educational and training information on disability care.
-He drives his own car, practices handcycle, skiing, diving and parachuting.
+He drives his own car, and practices handcycling, skiing, diving, and parachuting.
+A video published in 2018 showed Demaria also participating in snow and off-road cross-country rally competitions, including the Desert Challenge, competing against able-bodied athletes.